duaraghav8/XSS/README.md

 <%= ... %>  (NOTICE THE '-' HYPHENE IS REPLACED BY '=' EQUAL TO)

 This encodes the HTML tags, i.e., \<script\> becomes \&lt;script\&gt;

+Update: Ours was declared the best Information Security Project amongst all presented by renowned Cyber Security Expert Rakshit Tandon during the inaugural ceremony of ISSA, Dehradun.